sundar7D0/AI_pal/README.md

-# AI_pal
+# GPTpal
-Connect gdrive with langchain, pinecone through a streamline app for
+Connect gdrive with langchain, pinecone through a streamline app for assistance!